 Spicy Food When Pregnant

-Many pregnant women crave spicy foods, but despite being safe for your baby, it may make you feel uncomfortable.
+Many pregnant women crave spicy foods but it may make you feel uncomfortable.
 Spicy foods are a known trigger of heartburn (which is even more common during pregnancy) so it’s best they are eaten in moderation.